gdg-x/hoverboard/data/travel.md

 All data will be held confidentially and only used for assessing TGP applications.
 Please ensure that the email address that you provide is regularly monitored, as the selection committee may wish to seek clarification of responses.

 #### Timeline:
 - 31 May: The Call for Applications is open!
-[Apply now!](https://docs.google.com/forms/d/e/1FAIpQLSc_d_m1jkLITTMfvDuTetnbGKodI4RvfPp3yt7reHw9_t7ufg/viewform)
 - 30 June: The Call for Applications closes.
 All applications must be in by this date.
 - 12 July: We will let you know whether you've been successful.